Sentient-Sports/PlayerImputation/README.md

 6. Run applications of the model and model experiemnts in the `Experiments\ModelApplications.ipynb` notebook

 ## Using a different dataset
 There also exists some open-source event and tracking datasets (e.g., Metrica Sample Data: https://github.com/metrica-sports/sample-data).
 Our model can be applied to other datasets, but data syncing will be required for it to correctly pass through the feature engineering and model.
-To do this, look at the functions in the `ImputationModel` directories and appropriately transform the input data to match the data labels used from the Bepro dataset.
+To do this, look at the functions in the `ImputationModel` directory and appropriately transform the input data to match the data labels used from the Bepro dataset.